4z0t/FAF-UI-Mods/README.md

 # ReUI

-ReUI is a project that combines all UI mods into one - an overhaul of whole UI of Supreme Commander: Forged Alliance.
+ReUI project is a collection of UI mods that improve game experience, performance and usability of UI in Supreme Commander: Forged Alliance.
 Here is current list of mods and libraries that are part of ReUI project.\
 [![Discord](https://img.shields.io/badge/Discord-Join%20Us-7289DA?logo=discord&logoColor=white)](https://discord.gg/UZeAEXHV)

 ## Mods